Health communication: Applications

 Health communication has become essential in promoting the general public health in myriad situations.
 One of health communication's most important applications has been throughout major Environmental events (e.g. hurricanes, flooding, tornados) and addressing the affected audience's questions and needs quickly and efficiently, keeping the protection of public health and the forefront of their message.
 Health communication professionals are constantly working to improve this type of risk communication in order to be prepared in the case of an emergency.

 Another increasingly important application of health communication has been in reaching students in the college community.
 The National College Health Assessment has measured that 92.5% of college students reported being in "good, very good, or excellent health", however college students seem to battle serious problems with stress, depression, substance abuse, and a general lack of nutrition in comparison to other age groups and audiences.
 Professionals in health communication are actively striving for new ways to reach this at-risk audience in order to raise standards of public health in the college setting and to promote a healthier life style amongst students.

 Challenges

 There are many challenges in communicating information about health to individuals.
 Some of the most essential issues have to do with the gap between individual health literacy and healthcare workers and institutions, as well as flaws in communicating health information through mass media.

+Health communication is additionally influenced by cultural values which in some cases can create a barrier in effective health communication.
+When the sender and receiver are from contrasting socioeconomic backgrounds, of a different race, or even vastly different ages, effective health communication declines.
+This is a result of the fact that people tend to trust and be more open to ideas coming from someone similar to themselves.